woocommerce/woocommerce-ios/docs/inject-hot-reload.md

 Just 2 steps to enable injection in your SwiftUI Views

-- Add `@ObservedObject private var iO = Inject.observer` yo your view struct.
+- Add `@ObservedObject private var iO = Inject.observer` to your view struct.
 - Call `.enableInjection()` at the end of your body definition.

 **Remember you don't need to remove this code when you are done, it's NO-OP in production builds.**